Hull, University of

 What you need to know

 Easy to get into?
 Varies.
-180 to 390 UCAS entry points required, depending on the course.
+180 – 410 UCAS entry points required, depending on the course.
 Five applications per place on average.

-Vital statistics: A total student population across the Hull and Scarborough campuses nearing 20,000.
-Over 2,500 people work at the university and more than 1,000 of them are academic staff.
+Vital statistics: A total student population across the Hull and Scarborough campuses of 17,500 students, with 2,500 staff across both campuses.
 More than 2,000 courses are offered every year.

 Added value: Has a reputation for good teaching and ground-breaking research.
 Innovative social work training unit won the Queen's Anniversary Prize for higher and further education.
 American studies, sciences, geography, history, politics and international studies, drama and the digital arts all have good reputations.
-A £27.4m project to dramatically improve and modernise its Brynmor Jones Library has begun on the Hull campus.
-Work has recently been completed on a new biomedical research facility, funded in part by a £1.5m donation.
+A £27.4m project to dramatically improve and modernise its Brynmor Jones Library on the Hull campus will be completed in time for the start of the 2014/15 academic year.
+A £2.4m redevelopment of The Lawns halls of residence has also recently been completed, along with a new biomedical research facility.

 Transport links: Good access to the M62 leading to the A1 or M1.
 Eight trains a day to and from London King's Cross direct, or change at Doncaster.